Anthony Orange

 Anthony Orange, previously named A. J. Jefferson (born April 4, 1988), is an American former professional football cornerback.
 He played college football at Fresno State.
 He was signed as an undrafted free agent by the Arizona Cardinals in 2010.

-Early life and college career
+Early life and college

 Orange was born and raised in Bakersfield, California and graduated from West High School of Bakersfield in 2006.
 He began playing football at an early age but didn't play his junior year of high school.
 He played wide receiver and defensive back and earned first-team all-area selection as defensive back.
 Orange was a high school teammate of Ryan Mathews.

 Orange then attended California State University, Fresno.
 From 2006 to 2009, He played four seasons on the Fresno State Bulldogs football team.